 - The REB Chair or designee ensures that all REB members are free to participate in discussions during the REB meetings.
-The REB Chair or designee can ask a substitute REB member to attend an REB meeting in order to draw his/her expertise in an area that may be relevant to the REB's review and deliberations of the research. - The REB Chair or designee determines the appropriateness of a Full Board or delegated review of the research, - The REB Chair or designee performs or delegates authority to (an) REB member(s) to perform a delegated review, - The REB Chair or designee signs off on all REB decisions in writing, - For REB approval of clinical trials approved by Health Canada, the REB approval letter which includes the REB attestation, is signed by the REB Chair or designee, - The REB Chair or designee can suspend the conduct of any research project deemed to place participants at unacceptable risk pending discussion by the Full Board.
-The REB Chair or designee can suspend the conduct of the research if he/she determines that a Researcher is not adhering to the REB approved protocol or to the REB's policies and procedures, - The REB Chair or designee will report on the activities of the REB to the organization on an annual basis, - The REB Chair or designee, in conjunction with the REB Office Personnel and other organizational representatives as applicable, ensures the REB members are informed of all new legislation, regulations, policies and guidelines pertaining to human participant research and shall advise the organization on policies and procedures related to research conduct, - The REB chair, in conjunction with the REB Office Personnel, shall assess the educational and training needs of the REB members and Office Personnel, and will address any gaps identified. - The REB Chair or designee reviews and approves REB policies and procedures at set intervals, to ensure the REB SOPs meet all current standards. - 5.3.10 REB Vice-Chair: The REB Vice-Chair or equivalent is responsible for performing the responsibilities of the REB Chair when the REB Chair is unable to do so: - The REB Vice-Chair performs all responsibilities assigned by the REB Chair, - The REB Vice-Chair assists with the overall operation of the REB.
+The REB Chair or designee can ask a substitute REB member to attend an REB meeting in order to draw their expertise in an area that may be relevant to the REB's review and deliberations of the research, - The REB Chair or designee determines the appropriateness of a Full Board or delegated review of the research, - The REB Chair or designee performs or delegates authority to (an) REB member(s) to perform a delegated review, - The REB Chair or designee signs off on all REB decisions in writing, - For REB approval of clinical trials approved by Health Canada, the REB approval letter which includes the REB attestation, is signed by the REB Chair or designee, - The REB Chair or designee can suspend the conduct of any research project deemed to place participants at unacceptable risk pending discussion by the Full Board.
+The REB Chair or designee can suspend the conduct of the research if he/she determines that a Researcher is not adhering to the REB approved protocol or to the REB's policies and procedures, - The REB Chair or designee, in conjunction with the Research Ethics staff and other organizational representatives as applicable, ensures the REB members are informed of all new legislation, regulations, policies and guidelines pertaining to human participant research and shall advise the University on policies and procedures related to research conduct, - The REB chair, in conjunction with the Research Ethics staff, shall assess the educational and training needs of the REB members, and will address any gaps identified. - The REB Chair or designee reviews and approves REB policies and procedures at set intervals, to ensure the REB SOPs meet all current standards. - 5.3.10 REB Vice-Chair: The REB Vice-Chair or equivalent is responsible for performing the responsibilities of the REB Chair when the REB Chair is unable to do so: - The REB Vice-Chair performs all responsibilities assigned by the REB Chair, - The REB Vice-Chair assists with the overall operation of the REB.